northeast-kansas-library-system/nextsteps/source/glossary.rst

 .. glossary::

     Borrower category
       Each borrower is assigned a borrower category.
 For most libraries these categories are based on the borrower's age.
 Borrower categories help define circulation rules in Next Search Catalog.
+For a full list of borrower categories, run report 3824 (GHW - Basic borrower category list).

     Collection code
-      Collection codes further describe an item but they do not define circulation rules.
+      Collection codes describe an item but they do not define circulation rules.
 Every item must have a collection code.
+For a full list of collection codes, run report 3827 (GHW - Basic collection code list).

     Item type
       Item types describe an item and help define circulation rules.
 Every item must have an item type.
+For a full list of item types, run report 3828 (GHW - Basic item type list).

     Permission
-      User permissions are set by the Next Search Catalog system administrators and determine which components of the system staff members have access to when they log in.
+      User permissions are set by the Next Search Catalog system administrators and determine which ILS modules that library workers can access to when they log into the staff interface.

     Password
       (-AKA PIN-) |br|

     Shelving location
       Shelving locations describe where an item is located in the library.
 Next Search Catalog uses 3 basic shelving locations, Adult, Childrens, and Young adult.
-For a full list of shelving locations, run report
+For a full list of shelving locations, run report 3786 (GHW - Basic shelving locations list).

-.. todo:: create report and add report number

 Item statuses:
 --------------